CelsoReyes/zmap7/README.md

 * __functions__ vs __scripts__:
   * _scripts_ work on variables in the main workspace.
 Everything one does may affect (intentionally or not) values used by other scripts.
-Once the script is run, then the workspace is left in an altered state.  _#very script behaves as though the user was typing at the MATLAB command prompt_
+Once the script is run, then the workspace is left in an altered state.  _every script behaves as though the user was typing at the MATLAB command prompt_
   * _functions_ are routines that are self contained.
 They may take a list of arguments (input variables), create and modify a bunch of variables internally, and then return one or more results.
 The behavior is well defined at the top of each function
 * __classes__ : a class is a package of interrelated _functions_ (called _methods_)and _variables_ (called _properties_).
 A good class will either represent one
 thing, or accomplish one major goal.
+The use of classes makes ZMAP more stable and consistent.

 ### major classes